kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

   3. In the **Members** tab, create a service account for Gardener.

   4. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on GCP.
-Note that the Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and that the order of the components matters.

-      > **NOTE:** The cluster name must start with a lowercase letter followed by up to 19 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.
+  > **NOTE:** The Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and the order of the components matters.

       ```graphql
       mutation {